kakao/network-node-manager/README.md

 # Network Node Manager

 network-node-manager is a kubernetes controller that controls the network configuration of a node to resolve network issues of kubernetes.
 By simply deploying and configuring network-node-manager, you can solve kubernetes network issues that cannot be resolved by kubernetes or resolved by the higher kubernetes Version.
-Below is a list of kubernetes's issues to be resolved by network-node-manager. network-node-manager is based on [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
+Below is a list of kubernetes's issues to be resolved by network-node-manager. network-node-manager is based on [kubebuilder v2.3.1](https://github.com/kubernetes-sigs/kubebuilder).

 * [Connection reset issue between pod and out of cluster](issues/connection_reset_issue_pod_out_cluster.md)
 * [External-IP access issue with IPVS proxy mode](issues/external_IP_access_issue_IPVS_proxy_mode.md)